SCRT-HQ/VaporShell/docs/glossary/New-VSCloudWatchAlarm.md

 ### -Unit
 The unit of the metric associated with the alarm.
+Specify this only if you are creating an alarm based on a single metric.
+Do not specify this if you are specifying a Metrics array.
 You can specify the following values: Seconds, Microseconds, Milliseconds, Bytes, Kilobytes, Megabytes, Gigabytes, Terabytes, Bits, Kilobits, Megabits, Gigabits, Terabits, Percent, Count, Bytes/Second, Kilobytes/Second, Megabytes/Second, Gigabytes/Second, Terabytes/Second, Bits/Second, Kilobits/Second, Megabits/Second, Gigabits/Second, Terabits/Second, Count/Second, or None.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html#cfn-cloudwatch-alarms-unit